top of page

 YuyuPhoto.jpg

 Before joining CMU, I pursued my master's degree in Computer Science at Stanford University.
-I did my undergrad in Industrial Design at Zhejiang University, where I'm honored to be one of the Morningside Cultural China Scholars.
+I did my undergrad and master's in Industrial Design at Zhejiang University, where I'm honored to be one of the Morningside Cultural China Scholars.

-Contact Me:
+Contact me:

 yuyulin@andrew.cmu.edu